aliguori/qidl/qc.md

 ======================================

 This document describes how to implement save/restore of a device in QEMU using the QC IDL compiler.
+The QC IDL compiler makes it easier to support live migration in devices by converging the serialization description with the device type declaration.
+It has the following features:

+ 1. Single description of device state and how to serialize

+ 2. Fully inclusive serialization description--fields that aren't serialized are explicitly marked as such including the reason why.

+ 3. Optimized for the common case.
+Even without any special annotations, many devices will Just Work out of the box.

+ 4. Build time schema definition.
+Since QC runs at build time, we have full access to the schema during the build which means we can fail the build if the schema breaks.

 For the rest, of the document, the following simple device will be used as an example.

     typedef struct SerialDevice {
         SysBusDevice parent;